 Yahoshua Himself was tested by Satan in the wilderness, and after that testing, He received the Holy Spirit.

 If such “gentle counseling” doesn’t work, those loved ones will often resort to mocking and ridiculing, as a way of humiliating the believer into coming back into their churchian fold.
-And, when that ultimately fails, the believer will usually be cut off from them—maybe not entirely, but enough that there is an impassible divide in their relationships.
+And, when that ultimately fails, the believer will usually be cut off from them—maybe not entirely, but enough that there is an impassible divide in their relationships (as there should be, as light has no fellowship with darkness).

 Sometimes, for those who initially try to take a stand, those tactics will work, and as Yahoshua said in Luke 8:13, they fall away.
 They save the human relationships at the expense of their belief.